jason-ash/pyesg/README.md

 ## Key Features

-- High performance scenario generation from vectorized **numpy** code.
-Generate 10,000+ scenarios in fractions of a second
+- Built on **numpy** for lightning fast scenario generation: 10,000+ scenarios in milliseconds
 - Dozens of stochastic processes available out of the box
     - Equity: Geometric Brownian Motion / Black Scholes, Heston
     - Interest rate: Vasicek, Cox-Ingersoll-Ross, Hull-White
 - Complete implementation of the American Academy of Actuaries <a href="https://www.actuary.org/content/economic-scenario-generators" target="_blank">stochastic interest rate generator</a> that is **200 times faster** than the Excel version
 - Curve interpolation functions like Nelson-Siegel and Svensson models
 - Hundreds of unit tests to ensure models work as expected
-- Completely open source software, free to use, copy, or modify under MIT license
+- Open source software, free to use, copy, or modify under MIT license

 ## Coming soon